ZihengZhaoJerry/1800_202510_BBY17/README.md

 ## Contributors
 - Hi my name is Hari, im excited to work with you guys
 - Cameron Morris - BCIT CST Student with a passion for learning
-- HI this is Jerry
+- HI this is Jerry.
+Adding a new line.

 ---